Connect Gmail to Odoo using Google OAuth¶

 Under the Authorized redirect URIs label, click the button ADD URI, and then input

 https://yourdbname.odoo.com/google_gmail/confirmin the URIs 1 field.
-Be sure to replace the yourdbname part of the URL with your actual Odoo database name.
+Be sure to replace the yourdbname part of the URL with the actual Odoo database name.

 Next, click on Create to generate an OAuth Client ID and Client Secret.
 Finally, copy each generated value for later use when configuring in Odoo, and then navigate to the Odoo database.